Prior to our flight to London, my family spent an hour in the EuroAirport Skyview Lounge in Basel. This is a very solid Priority Pass Lounge.

 EuroAirport Skyview Lounge Access + Hours

 The EuroAirport Skyview Lounge serves as the business class lounges for a handful of airlines as well as a Priority Pass lounge.
 It opens daily at 5:00AM.
-Monday thru Friday it closes at 8:45PM.
-On Saturday it closes at 7:30PM and on Sunday at 8:30PM.
+Sunday thru Friday it closes at 8:30PM.
+On Saturday it closes at 7:30PM.
 It is just prior to passport control in the airport’s only terminal.

 As the only lounge you might expect crowds, poor service, and limited amenities.
 On the contrary, however, this is one of my favorite Priority Pass lounges.